Sustainable Digital Practices Workshop (30%)

 Presentation Materials and Documentation (10%)

 Your workshop will likely involve some slide presentations, materials to hand out to students, instructions, and more.
 All of this should be carefully designed, keeping in mind your target audience (junior high and/or high school students), your time constraints, and your learning goals.
 Remember that you are trying to convey what you've learned about "digital trash" to this group of students in a workshop format.
 There should be an experiential component to your workshop - this is something more than just a presentation.
 So, your materials should plan for hands-on, engaged learning activities.

-During the workshop, members of your teams will be tasked with recording observations.
+During the workshop, members of your team will be tasked with recording observations.
 What's working, what isn't?
 What would you do differently next time?
 Which activities were a poor fit for your audience?
 Which activities seemed to work particularly well?
 These are just some of the questions you'll be reflecting on during the workshop.
-Based on these observations, you'll develop a presentation that identifies strengths and weaknesses of your workshop and makes a plan for the next iteration of the workshop.
+Based on these observations, members of your team will generate a document that discusses the strengths and weaknesses of your workshop and what you might do differently if you delivered it again.